ipython/ipyparallel/docs/source/interactive.rst

 cluster.

 Typically, the dashboard is served on a separate port from Jupyter, and so can be used whether you choose to use Jupyter or not.
 If you want to open up a connection to see the dashboard you can do so with SSH Tunneling as described above.
-The dashboard's default port is at ``8787``, and is configurable with the ``dashboard_address=`` keyword to the Dask Jobqueue cluster objects.
+The dashboard's default port is at ``8787``, and is configurable by using the ``scheduler_options`` parameter in the Dask Jobqueue cluster object.
+For example ``scheduler_options={'dashboard_address': ':12435'}`` would use
+12435 for the web dasboard port.

 However, Jupyter is also able to proxy the dashboard connection through the Jupyter server, allowing you to access the dashboard at